Thermadiag/seq/README.md

 Why C++11 ?
 -----------

-For now the seq library is developped and maintained in order to remain compatible with C++11 only compilers.
+For now the *seq* library is developped and maintained in order to remain compatible with C++11 only compilers.
 While C++14, C++17 and even C++20 are now widely supported by the main compilers (namely msvc, gcc and clang), I often have to work on constrained and old environments (mostly on Linux) where the compiler cannot be upgraded.
 At least they (almost) all support C++11.

 For instance, the [charconv](docs/charconv.md) and [format](docs/format.md) modules were developped because C++11 only compilers do not provide similar functionalities.
 They still provide their own specifities for more recent compilers.

-Seq library was tested with gcc/10.1.0 (Windows, mingw), gcc/8.4.0 (Linux) and msvc/14.20 (Windows).
+*seq* library was tested with gcc/10.1.0 (Windows, mingw), gcc/8.4.0 (Linux) and msvc/14.20 (Windows).

 Design
 ------

-Seq library is a small collection of header only and self dependant components.
+*seq* library is a small collection of header only and self dependant components.
 There is no restriction on internal dependencies, and a seq component can use any number of other components.
 For instance, almost all modules rely on the [bits](docs/bits.md) one.
 The only exception is the `cvector` class that requires compilation, unless you define `SEQ_HEADER_ONLY`

 All classes and functions are defined in the `seq` namespace, and names are lower case with underscore separators, much like the STL.